microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 ## Manifest Changes
 Addition of `Repair` property to InstallerSwitch
-- The `Repair` property is used to set the custom repair option that works with `RepairType` field that controls the different repair behavior.
+- The `Repair` property is used to set the custom repair option that works with `RepairBehavior` field that controls the different repair behavior.

-Addition of `RepairType` enumerable property to InstallerSwitch
+Addition of `RepairBehavior` enumerable property to Installer Object
-- With the `RepairType` switch, we can adjust the repair behavior by choosing the installer source (Installed/local or remote) and making sure that the proper ARP registry entries are applied to identify the local installer type when carrying out a repair operation using a local installer source.
+- With the `RepairBehavior` switch, we can adjust the repair behavior by choosing the installer source (Installed/local or remote) and making sure that the proper ARP registry entries are applied to identify the local installer type when carrying out a repair operation using a local installer source.
-- The permitted initial values for the `RepairType` switch include:
+- The permitted initial values for the `RepairBehavior` switch include:
    - Performing a repair using a Installed/Local Installer Source:
     - `Modify`: if this option is specified, the repair switch will be applied to the `ModifyPath` ARP command entry, as long as `NoModify` and `NoRepair` ARP registry flags are not set to 1.
     - `Uninstaller` : if this option is specified, the repair switch will be applied to the `UninstallString` ARP command entry, as long as `NoRepair` APR registry flag is note set to 1.